When it comes to treating type 2 diabetes, there is no medicine more widely used than Metformin.

 However, despite these benefits, today’s modern world can make it difficult to get enough exercise.
 It is important to remember that exercise does not have to include a boring treadmill or even a gym membership.
 Here are some tips to increase exercise.

-Keeping track of steps can provide instant feedback on the amount of activity that was done in a day.
+Keeping track of steps can provide instant feedback on the amount of activity you did in a day.
 To track steps, first, wear a pedometer for 1 week without making any changes.
 Then, take the average number of steps for that week and increase by 500 each day.
-Continue increasing by 500 each week until a goal of 10-15,000 steps is met.
+Continue increasing by 500 each week until you reach a goal of 10-15,000 steps.

 No time for the gym?
 No problem!
 Walk the dog, do a lap around the house, get up every hour at work, take the stairs instead of the elevator, park further away.
 It all adds up!